Can I get an Encore? Spotify’s Design System, Three Years On

 So we introduced what we called “a family of systems” or what’s known in the design systems space as a “system of systems”, rather than one single monolithic design system.

-The Encore model as it was at lunch in late-2019
+The Encore model as it was at launch in late-2019

 Each part of the Encore family is managed by a distributed team and typically inherits from another Encore system, starting from Foundation and working its way out.